M.A. Students, 2018-2019

 Thom Dawkins: I am a Ph.D. candidate at the dissertation stage working on early modern theology and poetics.
 I was an inaugural recipient of the Dean’s Fellowship, which supported my research at the nearby Allen Medical Library, where I researched medical texts contemporaneous to the poets I study.
 I have had the opportunity to teach a great variety of topics at CWRU, including courses that privilege professional communication (ENGL 398), ESL (ENGL 148), and Creative Writing (ENGL 203).
 I recently served as the president of the English Graduate Student Association, and have held posts as Events Chair and as a representative on the Graduate and Undergraduate Curriculum Committees through the organization.
 Before coming to CWRU, I completed my M.F.A. in Creative Writing (Poetry) at Chatham University and my M.T.S. at the Vanderbilt Divinity School.

-Leah Davydov: Leah Davydov is a first-year Ph.D. student.
-She holds a B.A. in Classical Civilization from Oberlin College and an M.A. in English Literature from Cleveland State University.
-Her research interests focus on intersections of medicine and literature, and she aims to specifically explore how competing models of medical hypnosis may have affected the literary treatment of mesmerism, somnambulism, and other trance-like states in popular fiction of the late nineteenth century.
+Leah Davydov: I am a Ph.D. student.
+I hold a B.A. in Classical Civilization from Oberlin College and an M.A. in English Literature from Cleveland State University.
+My research interests focus on intersections of medicine and literature, and I aim to specifically explore how competing models of medical hypnosis may have affected the literary treatment of mesmerism, somnambulism, and other trance-like states in popular fiction of the late nineteenth century.

 Megan Griffin: As a Ph.D. candidate, my main area of specialization is in Early Modern literature, with a particular focus on issues of genre and on the development of the rhetoric of sovereignty from the English Reformation to the English Civil War.
 I also have a secondary interest in 20th and 21st century sci-fi/fantasy literature and television.